-The Backyard Bounty Program is a volunteer-powered gleaning program of the Foodbank of Santa Barbara County.
-Gleaning means to gather leftover produce after a harvest.
+Gleaning means gathering leftover produce after a harvest.
 In our case, we glean produce from backyards, gardens, farms, and orchards in the Santa Barbara area and redistribute them to those in our community who face hunger and food insecurity.

 If you would like to let us know about a property eligible to be gleaned, please fill out this form.